Battle Royale Mode: The Shared-Grid Sudoku Race

 Scoring: Speed and Accuracy

-Strategy for Surviving Battle Royale
+Strategy for Battle Royale

 Scanning Before Solving

-One of the most effective strategies in Battle Royale is to spend the first few seconds of each round scanning the board before placing any digits.
-Identify the rows, columns, and boxes that have the most given digits — these are where you will find the easiest cells to fill.
-By building a mental map of the board before you start solving, you can move through the easy cells much faster than players who start placing digits immediately.
+One of the most effective strategies is to spend the first few seconds scanning the board before placing any digits.
+Identify the rows, columns, and boxes that have the most given digits, because those are where you will find the easiest cells to claim.
+By building a mental map before you start, you can move through the easy cells faster than players who start placing digits blindly, and you grab those contested cells before anyone else does.
+For more on this approach, see our tips guide.

 Using Slide-to-Select Efficiently